rjdkmr/do_x3dna/docs/do_x3dna_usage.rst

-    -[no]lbpsm   bool   no      To calculate local base-pair step parameters -[no]lbphm   bool   no      To calculate local base-pair helical parameters -[no]avg     bool   yes     Average and Standard Deviation over all the frames
+    -[no]lbpsm   bool   no      To calculate local base-pair step parameters -[no]lbphm   bool   no      To calculate local base-pair helical parameters -[no]avg     bool   yes     Average and Standard Deviation over all the frames -[no]c       bool   no      Output structural parameters between helical regions ("----" by default).
+It will invoke "-c" option with 3DNA analyze command.